 Discover more fashion-forward, globally inspired tiles in our exclusive Nikki Chu designer collaboration. 👉

-10. Use Large Format Tile for a Sense of Expansiveness
+10. Use Large Marble for a Sense of Expansiveness

-Characterized as any tile with one side longer than 15″, large format tile makes a bold impact, creating spaces that feel more cohesive and expansive.
-Installed in a herringbone layout, the 8″ x 20″ Volakas marble tile stretches across this elegant bathroom floor.
+Just sort of the 23″ that designates large format tile, the 8″ x 20″ Volakas marble tile stretches across this elegant bathroom floor.
 The natural veining in the marble adds interest to the zigzag pattern, while the oversized tiles and complementary grout lines keep this design feeling refined and understated.

 Explore our wide selection of large format tile to achieve this look. 👉